 You might even see some circus performers doing a balancing act on swings from an elephant’s trunk!

-Or Pluto waving toward the end, wearing a fabulous star medal of course!
+Pluto is waving toward the end, wearing a fabulous star medal!

 Goofy is usually not far behind.

 Chip & Dale tend to make an appearance.
-I’m not for sure which one is which, but it’s something about the nose.
+I’m not sure which one is which, but it’s something about the nose.
 One has a red nose and one black to differentiate.

 Mickey and Minnie round things out at the end by blowing kisses and waving to the crowd.
 Tucked safely in Mickey’s airship as they float along the route.

 They are escorted by a few performers as well!

-Here is a quick video of the parade as it goes down Disney’s World’s Main Street USA.
+Here is a quick video of the parade headed down Disney’s World’s Main Street USA.

 Final Thoughts on the Festival of Fantasy Parade

 Hopefully, this has been enough to solidify your decision to make the Festival of Fantasy parade a must-do on your Walt Disney World vacation.

-If not, Ariel sent a message below directly warning everyone not to swim with the tide, and head on over to the parade route at Magic Kingdom on your visit.
+If not, Ariel sent a message below directly warning everyone not to swim with the tide and to head on over to the parade route at Magic Kingdom on your visit.

 If you’re planning a Disney World vacation, you might like to check out some of our resources like the list Walt Disney World Resorts.
 That article gives a brief overview of every resort at Disney.

 For planning dining reservations, we have a full list of our Disney restaurant reviews available.
-Normally, we recommend planning at least one Disney World character dining meal and a Disney signature dining reservation.
+Usually, we recommend planning at least one Disney World character dining meal and a Disney signature dining reservation.

 If you plan to meet characters in the parks, I keep an updated list of Disney World Characters here.
 That article links to every character meet available in each of the four parks.